 The Southwest Coastal Planning Area is within the Seaside School District #10.
-With predominant population consisting of either seasonal or retirement age, the anticipated growth in the planning area will not be a burden to the existing school facilities.
+Fire Mountain School, located just across the county line in the Falcon Cove neighborhood of Tillamook County, is a small private school offering preschool and kindergarten through fifth grade.
+With predominant population in the planning area consisting of either seasonal or retirement age, the anticipated growth is not expected to burden the capacity of existing school facilities.